POSTS TAGGED: Android 1.6 (Donut)

 It should work on Android 1.6-2.3.

 Try and post your device detail and feedback here.
-Once it gets confirmed that it is working on other devices I will upload it to market also.
+Once it gets confirmed that it is working

 XDA member phoezies let us know about the newest version of Android Market 2.2.6, which is ready for download.
 The new version comes with an updated UI (as described by ElCondor in this article), so you can access all the information about an application on a single page without the need to navigate across different tabs.
 The app detail page also includes related apps to make it easier to find more stuff of interest to you.
 Several new categories were also added like Widgets and Live Wallpapers.